Board of Directors

 John Phillip Santos, Chair

 San Antonio native John Phillip Santos is a freelance filmmaker, producer, author, and journalist.
 His articles on Latino culture have appeared in the Los Angeles Times, The New York Times, The Guardian, and the San Antonio Express-News.
 He is writer and producer of more than forty television documentaries for CBS-TV and PBS-TV, two of which received Emmy nominations.
 He has authored three books, including Places Left Unfinished at the Time of Creation: A Memoir, which was a finalist for the National Book Award.
 After receiving his BA degree in philosophy and literature at Notre Dame, he became the first Mexican American Rhodes Scholar and thus had an opportunity to earn his MA in English literature and language from St. Catherine’s College at Oxford University.
 In 1997, he joined the Ford Foundation as an officer in the Media, Arts, and Culture Program.
 After living in New York City for twenty years, he returned to his hometown in 2005.
 He has served on the President’s Advisory Commission on Educational Excellence for Hispanic Americans.
-He is presently a University Distinguished Scholar in Mestizo Cultural Studies in The University of Texas at San Antonio’s Honors College and was the recipient of the 2017 Texas Medal of Arts for Literary Arts.
+He is presently professor of Borderlands humanities and creative nonfiction at The University of Texas at San Antonio and was the recipient of the 2017 Texas Medal of Arts for Literary Arts.

 Joy Ann Weaver Havran, Vice Chair